*This post may contain affiliate links for which I earn commissions.*

 If you’re on the fence about trying gloves, just go for it.
 Worst-case scenario, you find out they’re not for you.
 Best case?
 You get some much-needed relief and can actually enjoy using your hands again.
 And trust me, that’s priceless.

-Tools for Dressing and Grooming
+Dressing and Grooming Aids

 Let’s talk about the daily grind of getting dressed with arthritis.
 I’ll be honest—it’s frustrating.
 Buttons, socks, zippers—everything feels like it’s conspiring against you.
 I used to struggle so much with simple things like buttoning my shirt.
 Half the time, I’d just leave the top buttons undone and call it a day.
 Then I discovered the Fanwer Button Hook, and wow, what a difference.